Introduction

 A sparse array y may be boolean, integer, floating point, complex, literal, or boxed, and has the (internal) parts sh;a;e;i;x;flag where:

-a Axe(s), a vector of the sorted
+sh Axe(s), a vector of the sorted sparse (indexed) axes.

-("zero"). e is also used as the fill in any
+e Sparse element (“zero”). e is also used as the fill in any overtake of the array.

-i Indices, an integer matrix of
+i Indices, an integer matrix of indices for the sparse axes.

-usually non-zero cells for the non-sparse axes corresponding to
+x Values, a (dense) array of usually non-zero cells for the non-sparse axes corresponding to the index matrix i .

 flag Various bit flags.